ahmedabougabal/brainWiseFullStackAdmissionTask/README.md

    `python manage.py loaddata fixtures/01_users.json`
    `python manage.py loaddata fixtures/02_companies.json`
    `python manage.py loaddata fixtures/03_departments.json`
    `python manage.py loaddata fixtures/04_employees.json`
+5. On Bash/Zsh CLI login to psql db as a root : *__sudo -u postgres psql__*
-5. Create a PostgreSQL user with permissions:
+6. Create a PostgreSQL user with permissions:
    `CREATE USER usernameOfYourChoice WITH PASSWORD '*******' CREATEDB;`
-6. Create a database with the user as the owner:
+7. Create a database with the user as the owner:
    `CREATE DATABASE myBrainWiseTesting_db WITH OWNER = brainWiseAlpha;`
-7. Connect to the database: `\c myBrainWiseTesting_db`
+8. Connect to the database: `\c myBrainWiseTesting_db`
-8. Grant all privileges:
+9. Grant all privileges:
    `GRANT ALL PRIVILEGES ON DATABASE myBrainWiseTesting_db TO brainWiseAlpha;`
    `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO brainWiseAlpha;`
    `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO brainWiseAlpha;`
    `GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO brainWiseAlpha;`
-9. Grant schema usage: `GRANT ALL ON SCHEMA public TO brainWiseAlpha;`
+10. Grant schema usage: `GRANT ALL ON SCHEMA public TO brainWiseAlpha;`

 ---